UnitedPlanet/intrexx-sample-connector-api/README.md

 To make a quick start into development with the connector, the following provides a description of example implementations that demonstrate the use of the API for integrating external systems in Intrexx.

-*Please note*:
-The API is currently still in the preview stage.
-Please be aware that this has not been released for productive implementation and that changes may be made to the API before the final release.
-These changes may need to be applied to custom projects.
-However, these adjustments should only be minor.

 ## Configure the development environment

 ### Requirements